DC-Cunningham/employee-tracker-react/README.md

 ## Description

 An employee directory built with React.
-This application's UI has been broken up into components that manage component state, and respond to user events.
+This application's UI has been broken up into components that manage component state, and responds to user events.

 ## Table of Contents